fbpx

 Where to Eat This Fall in Montreal?

 If you are planning a trip to Montreal this autumn, November is a great month for eats.
 “MTL a Table” runs in the first half of the month.
+Note the dates for 2024 are October 31 to November 17.
+As of publishing this post there was not much information about 2024.

 Besides having over 125 participating restaurants, you will find cuisines from around the world.
 Each restaurant will be offering a three- or four-course set price menu ranging from approximately $40.00 to $90.00.
 Get your inner foodie on with classic to nuevo cuisines.
 French, Italian, and trendy Pan-Asian restos will have something to please every taste.